jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Visit European castles and extravagant palaces, modest churches, and brilliant cathedrals, and you'll see the transformation civilization had from classic stories to spectacle in Europe's buildings.
 Compare the clothes of armored clad [Charles Martel](https://en.wikipedia.org/wiki/Charles_Martel), and the dress-wearing [Louis XVI](https://en.wikipedia.org/wiki/Louis_XVI_of_France), and you'll see the transformation from heroic protagonist to self-important Antagonist Kings.

-These average people, with no personal achievements, took credit for the accomplishments of civilization, as though they, themselves, were the player god responsible for it all.
+These ordinary people, with no personal achievements, took credit for the accomplishments of civilization, as though they, themselves, were the player god responsible for it all.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/LavishIncomparableBumblebee' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_Louis XIV (1643-1715) spent an estimated 50% of France's annual Gross National Product to build and maintain his Palace at Versailles.
+_Louis XIV (1643-1715) spent an estimated 50% of France's annual Gross National Product on building and maintaining his Palace at Versailles.
 And he didn't even pay taxes.
 He was a self-described god on earth.
-I love to think what Protagonist Kings would think if they time-travelled to see this opulance._
+I love to think about what Protagonist Kings would feel if they time-traveled to see this opulence._

-Most of society's money went to the leaders, and wasn't re-invested to help win the game of civilization.
+Most of society's money went to the leaders and wasn't re-invested to help win the game of civilization.
 Main Street became increasingly unhappy as frontline problems piled up.
-Their houses were still thatched.
-They did manual labor all day.
-They still paid almost all the taxes but were banned from advancing in official society.
+Their houses were still thatched, and they did manual labor all day.
+They even paid all the taxes but were still banned from advancing in official society.

 Feudalism became a caste system.

 The leaders fought against distributing the benefits of an advancing civilization to the people doing the work on the frontline.
-We thus rightfully call Antagonist Kings; Darth King.
+We thus rightfully call Antagonist Kings, Darth King.
 The nobles lost the plot of their own stories.
 They turned their people from player gods into extras.

 Trying to keep society in the Medieval Age forever sent Darth King's civilizations into revolutions, and cost him his head.

 ## Repeat Story

 I'm not sure if you know this Stargazer, but the Devil was once an angel.
 The angel Lucifer was his name.
 He lived with God up in the clouds with the rest of the heavenly beings.
-These angels were tasked to educateus mortals about virtue, morality, and ethics so we can become protagonists and player gods.
+These angels were tasked to educate us mortals about virtue, morality, and ethics so we can become protagonists and player gods.

 Following God's Will helps us win the game.

 But Lucifer rejected God's teachings.
 He grew vain, greedy, and deceptive.
 Soon he even challenged God's supremacy.
 In response, God threw Lucifer down from Heaven to be the Dark Lord of Hell.

-Free from the God, Lucifer grew his evil powers.
+Free from God, Lucifer grew his evil powers.
 Soon he was the Devil, who taught humanity the vanity, greed, hubris, selfishness they'd need to become antagonists and extras.

 But Lucifer kept his angelic form.

 The same way anyone can be a saint, anyone can be a demon.
-That is why the choice of good and evil, protagonist and atagonist, extra and player god, rest on our shoulders; always attracting us to either side.
+That is why the choice of good and evil, protagonist and antagonist, extra and player god, rest on our shoulders; always attracting us to either side.

 The trick for humanity is to resist our demons and embrace our angels.
-That's how we can be player gods who do what's best for ourselves, and help society prosper.
+That's how we can be player gods who do what's best for ourselves and help society prosper.

-Angels and demons is the Christian tale of good and evil.
+Angels and demons are the Christian tales of good and evil.
 I'm sure many religions share a similar story.
-The point is the story of Lucifer echoes throughout human literature.
+The point is the story of Lucifer echoed throughout human literature.
 Harry Potter's Lord Voldermort, The Lord of the Rings Lord Sauron, and Star War's Lord Vader were all once heroes.
 Each grew evil because they were unwilling to give up their power; they were corrupted by ambitions of lifelong supremacy.
 It's probably so prevalent in our religions and literature because it's so common in humanity; power often corrupts.
 Absolute power corrupts absolutely.

 Darth King actually thought he was an angel.